 Philosophy around farming: If you plant it; it will grow.

 In 2005 Wally and his family moved to Hakalau on the Hamakua coast.
-He initially planted maiʻa, kalo, ʻulu and kukui.
-Since then he has added a few citrus, avocado, mango and niu trees as well as chickens, ducks and goats.
+He initially planted maiʻa, kalo,ʻulu and kukui trees.
+Since then he has added a few citrus, avocado, mango, lychee and niu trees as well as chickens, ducks and goats.
 Occasionally he also grows ʻuala.

 The abundance of rain in this area makes for ideal growing conditions.
 Wally originally started growing kalo to make his own poi.

 “The price of poi was outrageous,” he said, “and the supply was scarce.
 There was never poi in the store when you were ʻono for it and if it was available it would cost almost $20 per pound!”

 Kalo Recipe-Ready Packs